severalnines/puppet/clustercontrol/README.md

 }
 ```

-Once deployment is complete, open the ClusterControl web UI at https://[ClusterControl IP address]/clustercontrol and login with specified email address and default password 'admin'.
+Once deployment is complete, open the ClusterControl web UI at https://[ClusterControl IP address]/clustercontrol and login with specified email address with default password 'admin'.

 ##Usage

 ###ClusterControl General Options

-Following options are used for general ClusterControl set up:
+Following options are used for the general ClusterControl set up:

 ####`is_controller`
 Define whether the node is ClusterControl controller host.
-All nodes that you want ClusterControl to monitor should be set to false.
+All database nodes that you want ClusterControl to manage should be set to false.
 Default: true

 ####`controller_ip_address`
-Specify the IP address of ClusterControl node.
-Only specify this setting on nodes that you want ClusterControl to monitor.
+Specify the IP address of the ClusterControl node.
+Only specify this setting on nodes that you want ClusterControl to manage.
 Example: '192.168.0.10'

 ####`email_address`
 Specify an email as root user for ClusterControl UI.
 You will login using this email with default password 'admin'.
 Default: 'admin@domain.com'

 ####`ssh_user`
-Specify the SSH user that ClusterControl will used for management and automation process.
+Specify the SSH user that ClusterControl will use to manage the database nodes.
 Unless root, make sure this user is in sudoers list.
 Default: 'root'

 ####`sudo_password`
 If sudo user has password, specify it here.
-ClusterControl requires this to automate database recovery, management and deployment.
+ClusterControl requires this to automate database recovery or perform other management procedures.
 If `ssh_user` is root, this will be ignored.
 Example: 'mysud0p4ssword'

 ####`clustercontrol_token`
-Specify the 40-characters ClusterControl token generated from s9s_helper script.
+Specify the 40-character ClusterControl token generated from s9s_helper script.
 Example: 'b7e515255db703c659677a66c4a17952515dbaf5'

 ####`mysql_cmon_root_password`